YetAnotherNerd/whatlastgenre/README.md

 		* Filters them by personal preferences and preset or custom filters
 		* Scores them with different methods while taking personal preferences into account
+	* Caches all data received from music sites to make reruns super fast.
 	* Optional: writes release type (Album, EP, Anthology, ...) (from What)
 	* Optional: writes MusicBrainz IDs
-	* Optional: caches already proceeded albums to speed things up next time
 	* Makes use of MusicBrainz IDs when possible
 		* Recognizes and deletes invalid MBIDs.
 	* Interactive mode, especially for release types and mbids